 From time to time, rivers are appearing out of the window, but you can only tell that they are rivers due to the banks around them, they are frozen and (of course!) off-white.
 In the summertime their water meets the lake Baikal but for now they are just hibernating.
 We are crossing some old-fashioned bridges… this time , no need to guess, I am pretty sure that, below us, there are sleeping rivers!

-Half of the way and the train is reaching Slyudyanka , where the old Circum-Baikal Railway starts.
-This is an old part of the Trans-Siberian route but in nowadays it operates mainly for tourists (daily) in summer and for locals (3 times per week) in winter using a different train and of course, different price!
-The next stop serves the ski centre of the area and this village actually looks more than a small town, while kids with red cheeks are playing under a wooden shelter.
-We are saying hello to the lake Baikal and we are planning our next rendezvous as this time we are just passing by her for half an hour!
+Half of the way around the lake Baikal and the train is reaching Slyudyanka , where the old Circum-Baikal Railway starts.
+This is an old part of the Trans-Siberian route but in nowadays it operates mainly for tourists daily in summer and for locals (3 times per week) in winter using a different train and of course, having different price!
+The next stop serves the ski centre of the area and this village is basically as vibrant as a small town, some childern with red cheeks are playing under a wooden shelter, for a moment I thought they are too brave or just… too kids for doing that!